SSWConsulting/SSW.Rules.Content/rules/co-creation-patterns/rule.md

 6. Eliminates context switching - working on a change together reduces WIP which further increases throughput
 7. Emotions are removed - instead of having an 'author' and 'critic', the code is created together.

+### How to get started with Pair Programming

+Here's a quick guide to getting started.
+Just note that these are just guidelines and your team, task and experience will dictact exactly how to achieve your goals and increase your code quality

+1. **Select a Collaborative Task:** Pick a Product Backlog Item (PBI) that you and a colleague can jointly work on.
+2. **Set Up a Shared Workspace:** Arrange a comfortable space with one computer and two chairs.
+3. **Assign Initial Roles:** Decide who will start as the 'driver' (writing the code) and who will be the 'navigator' (reviewing the code).
+4. **Maintain Open Communication:** Keep an ongoing dialogue to discuss ideas and approaches.
+5. **Regularly Swap Roles:** Switch between the driver and navigator roles periodically to maintain engagement and balance in the partnership.

 <!--
 TODO: Add a PR screenshot of pair programming, show the PR Dan M with Jack R for the big PR for Rules GPT
 TODO: Add a PR screenshot of mob programming, we need to demonstrate what the PR would look like for this